Nirvana: A Specialized Generalist Model With Task-Aware Memory Mechanism: Introduction

-To answer this question, we propose a novel SGM called Nirvana\footnote{The name ``Nirvana” evokes the Buddhist ideal of complete liberation and balance.
-Just as the philosophical state of Nirvana represents freedom from suffering through continual self-awareness and adaptation, our model achieves a form of ``computational enlightenment” by dynamically fine-tuning itself at test time.
-Each incoming sample becomes a brief self-supervised learning task, allowing the model to extinguish distributional ``suffering” on the fly and maintain harmonious performance across diverse inputs. }, which realizes specialized and non-linear memory mechanism with dynamic decay and second-order information.
-We propose a Task-Aware Memory Trigger ($\textit{Trigger}$), which enables dynamic self-supervised fine-tuning at inference to adapt to domain shifts.
-By turning each incoming sample into a learning task, Trigger continuously refines the model's fast parameters on the fly, boosting robustness under varying data conditions.
+To answer this question, we propose a novel SGM called Nirvana, which realizes specialized and non-linear memory mechanism with dynamic decay and second-order information.
+We propose a Task-Aware Memory Trigger ($\textit{Trigger}$), which enables dynamic self-supervised fine-tuning to adapt to domain shifts.
+By turning each incoming sample into a learning task, Trigger continuously refines the model's fast hyper-parameters on the fly, boosting robustness under varying data conditions.
 We also design a Specialized Memory Updater ($\textit{Updater}$) that dynamically memorizes the context under the guidance of Trigger.
-Beyond general language capabilities, Nirvana excels in specialized domains: for example, it can take the raw electromagnetic signals from coils as input and reconstruct higher-fidelity Magnetic Resonance Imaging (MRI) results compared to traditional MRI reconstruction models as well as the models with existing LLMs' backbone.
-In the MRI setting, Trigger allows Nirvana to calibrate itself to the specific domains of electromagnetic signals and MRI images, producing both diagnostic-quality reconstructions and accurate clinical reports.
+In experiments, Nirvana matches or surpasses strong LLM baselines on standard general-language benchmarks, while achieving the lowest perplexity across specialized domains including biomedicine, finance, and law.
+On the challenging task of Magnetic Resonance Imaging (MRI), we attach lightweight codecs to the frozen Nirvana backbone and fine-tune them on paired k-space signals and images, achieving higher-fidelity reconstructions than conventional LLM-based models.
+In this setting, Trigger enables Nirvana to calibrate itself to the distribution of k-space signals and MRI images, yielding diagnostic-quality reconstructions and accurate clinical reports.
 This unified approach of Trigger and Updater obviates the need for extensive domain-specific model backbone retraining, saving valuable time and data resources.
 By seamlessly fusing broad linguistic intelligence with rapid, on-the-fly specialization, Nirvana ushers in a new class of general-to-special SGMs.